lzieniew/nvim_config/README.md

 ## setup python environment
 out of the box Lazyvim extras python works pretty well, but there are few manuals steps to do create venv
-`python -m venv .venv`
+`python -m venv venv`
-`source .venv/bin/activate`
+`source venv/bin/activate`
 `pip install neovim`
 optional for django autocompletion
 `pip install django-stubs`

 ## ignore files from venv
 In order to ignore files from venv in neotree plugin, it's enought to add 'venv/' to '.ignore' file at the root of current project.
-Other option is to create venv with name starting with `.`, for example .venv Ignoring venv directory while grepping throught all files (with Telescope plugin) is more problematic In theory the .ignore file should be enough, but for me it only works with venv, not .venv
+Other option is to create venv with name starting with `.`, for example .venv.
+Ignoring venv directory while grepping throught all files (with Telescope plugin) is more problematic.
+In theory the .ignore file should be enough, but for me it only works with venv, not .venv.

 ## configure ruff autoformatter
 create `.ruff.toml` in the base directory of a project and put config in there, for example